PTCL Launches A Month-long Campaign On Breast Cancer Awareness - UrduPoint

 As part of its annual tradition, Pakistan Telecommunication Company Limited (PTCL) launched a month long campaign on Breast Cancer awareness in the month of October

-Islamabad (UrduPoint / Pakistan Point News - 11th Oct, 2019) As part of its annual tradition, Pakistan Telecommunication Company Limited (PTCL) launched a month long campaign on Breast Cancer awareness in the month of October.
+Amongst other initiatives, The Pink Club, PTCL's virtual club for female employees, is running a comprehensive digital campaign on giving orientation to its staff members on the myths associated with the disease, along with the importance of early detection through self-examination, said a press release.

-Amongst other initiatives, The Pink Club, PTCL’s virtual club for female employees, is running a comprehensive digital campaign on giving orientation to its staff members on the myths associated with the disease, along with the importance of early detection through self-examination.
+A prominent part of the digital campaign was a panel discussion hosted for all employees featuring the company's Senior Medical Officer, Dr. Asma Mahfooz.